-Seek progress updates on the company's GHG emissions reduction goals, sustainable management of water and waste, and community impact.
+Seek progress updates on the steel manufacturer's GHG emissions reduction goals, sustainable management of water and waste, and community impact.

 The company is a vertically integrated producer of iron ore and steel products.
 After two acquisitions, the company became the largest flat rolled steel producer in North America and the leading producer of domestic iron ore.
-FI followed up with an engagement to seek progress updates on the company's sustainability programmes.
+Fl followed up with an engagement to seek progress updates on the company's sustainability programs.